skalshetty57/projectReactLanding/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It vis also hosted at
+It is hosted at https://skalshetty57.github.io/projectReactLanding/#/
 ## Available Scripts

 In the project directory, you can run: